 Where the design community meets.

-Singapore Product Design Joined about 7 years ago via an invitation from Steven S.
+Singapore Product Design Joined almost 10 years ago via an invitation from Steven S.

 I'll set some context as I'm conscious that the response can differ based on geographical region.
 Currently, where I am in Singapore, the design industry is still playing catch up.
 Businesses are starting to shift from a culture of cost-saving measures to a focus of better overall delivery.